L8D/l8d.github.io/_posts/2014-07-09-boros-weenie.md

 date: 2014-07-09 4:30 PM
 ---

+A dech tech for my twist on a Standard Weenie deck.

 Recently, the only deck I enjoyed playing in Standard was a White Weenie list which ran almost all the available and efficient one-drops in Standard, in addition to a few disruptive 2-drops like Azorius Arrestor